isallexist/Quasi-clique/README.md

 User instructions: Packages required to run codes-- not provided here, other licenses required; compile and run instructions-- input parameters, etc.

+LDB.cpp: What it contains/does ...

+MIP.cpp: What it contains/does ...

 Input instance format(s):